 If the trust deed does not contain the power of sale language, the lender is not eligible to foreclose under the Nebraska Trust Deeds Act, and must seek judicial foreclosure.
 In a judicial foreclosure, the property is sold as part of a publicly noticed sale.
 In that circumstance, a complaint is filed in court along with a lis pendens.
 A lis pendens is a recorded document that gives public notice that a specific property is being foreclosed upon.

 It will take between 90 – 120 days for the completion of an uncontested non-judicial foreclosure.
 A judicial foreclosure can take between three and nine months, depending on whether the borrower delays the sale.
 The borrower may also stall a judicial foreclosure through filing for bankruptcy or by seeking a delay or postponement.
+If bankruptcy is the route you wish to take, talking to an experienced Nebraska bankruptcy attorney is of the utmost importance.

 Once a property has been foreclosed upon, the borrower cannot attempt to redeem it.
 Nebraska has no post-sale statutory right of redemption.
 The borrower may initiate a redemption prior to the final confirmation of the foreclosure sale, if the borrower pays all monies due in full, including taxes and costs.

-Borrowers should be aware that in Nebraska, a lender may seek a deficiency judgment.
 This is sought when the foreclosed property does not sell for enough to cover the amount of the underlying mortgage.
 The deficiency judgment must be initiated within 90 days of the sale, and cannot be for more than the amount of the debt subtracted by the fair market value.